-The following recommendations are organized by the chapter from the 2008 comprehensive plan for which they are most relevant.
-Recommendations provide example goals, actions and text (in italics) to include in the future comprehensive plan update, and other ideas for incorporating health principles.
+The following recommendations are organized by the chapter from the 2009 comprehensive plan for which they are most relevant.
+Recommendations provide example goals, actions and text (in italics) to include in the updated comprehensive plan, and other ideas for incorporating health principles.